frli8848/DREAM/INSTALLATION.md

 ```
 C:\software\miniconda3\Library\bin
 ```
-to the same folder and and it to your MATLAB path by adding it to the `startup.m` file (see the "Post Installation Setup" section below).
+to the same folder and add it to your MATLAB path by adding it to the `startup.m` file (see the "Post Installation Setup" section below).

 ## Python (on Linux)

 First, one needs to install `pybind11`, `numpy` and `matplotlib` (to run the tests).
 On Gentoo Linux
 ```
-$ sudo dev-python/pybind11
+$ sudo emerge dev-python/pybind11
 $ sudo emerge dev-python/numpy
-$ dev-python/matplotlib
+$ sudo emerge dev-python/matplotlib
 ```
 and on Ubuntu Linux
 ```